 The Federal Court of Appeal (FCA) recently upheld CRA's proposals to revoke the status of two registered charities.
 The decisions in Jaamiah Al Uloom Al Islamiyyah Ontario v.
-Minister of National Revenue (2016 FCA 49) and Opportunities for the Disabled Foundation v.
 Minister of National Revenue (2016 FCA 94), both written by Justice Michael Ryer, may lead to troubling results for registered charities who make errors when filing their information returns.